umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/projects.md

 The research project focuses on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.

-I am also grateful for the support of large-scale facilities: Institut Laue-Langevin in Grenoble, France, and ISIS-RAL in Didcot, UK.
+I am also grateful for the support of large-scale facilities: Institut Laue-Langevin and European Synchrotron Radiation Facility in Grenoble, France, ISIS-RAL in Didcot, UK.